DEST-DOC/software-documentation/docs/source/DESTconfigurationandbuild.rst

    :class: with-shadow
    :scale: 50

-you will see the follwing, solver will start working
+you will see the follwing (solver will start working ,,,)

  .. image:: ../../images/win-images/14.png
    :alt: win14